ebryn/EasyIndexedDB/README.md

 * `getRecord(dbName, storeName, key)`
 * `deleteRecord(dbName, storeName, key)`
 * `webkitGetDatabaseNames()`: Only works in Chrome.
-* `isGetDatabaseNamesSupported()`: Returns true for Chrome.
-This does not return a promise.
+* `isGetDatabaseNamesSupported`: A property that returns true for Chrome.
 * `getDatabaseNames()`: Will use `webkitGetDatabaseNames` if in Chrome.
 For other browsers, it will return a promise that results in an empty array.